Purchasing a pet bed warmer is an excellent idea as it can be extremely cold during the winter nights.

 So if you are looking for a heated dog bed and you have a Lab or larger dog, then I would probably go the alternative route.
 However, if you want an all in one then, unfortunately, this is the best on offer right now.

 There is no doubt that in cold climates or if you have a pet with arthritis or similar joint problems a heated bed is going to make a huge difference to their comfort.
-However, the question is which type of heater bed is the best?
+However, the question is what type of heater bed is the best?

 I was also very impressed with how good the K&H crate pad was – I never expected it to be as comfortable and warm as it was and if your dog simply needs a bit more warmth, I am not sure I would stump up the extra for the powered pad as this does a great job.

 Finally I was disappointed with the choice for heated beds for larger dogs, especially as larger breeds are more prone to hip and joint problems.
 So while the K&H Lectro-Soft Large Heated Dog Bed is the best heated bed for a large dog, the competition is not exactly fierce.
-As I said earlier I would be much more tempted to simply buy a good quality large dog bed and then add the UOKOO heated pad or K&H crate pad for extra warmth.
+As I said earlier I would be much more tempted to simply buy a good quality large dog bed and then add the Pecute heated pad or K&H crate pad for extra warmth.